 Important Note

 Aura interpretation is a subjective practice rooted in spiritual traditions, not a scientific measurement.
-It's best approached as a tool for self-reflection rather than a diagnostic method.
+It's best approached as a tool for self-reflection and personal insight rather than a medical or diagnostic method.

 Auras and Chakras: The Connection